Detox is radical first step to reprogram my life . . . .

 I prefer the pleasure of biting into an apple or pear, and value the fibre.
 Whole produce is not as sweet as juice, either.
 There’s no convincing evidence that fresh juices are any healthier than whole foods.
 On the upside, as juice gurus point out, the nutrients in juice are concentrated, easy to digest and quickly absorbed into the bloodstream.
 Up to 70 percent of the nutrients in fruit and vegetables are found in the juice.
 If you’re trying to choke down 10 servings every day or you’re on a cleanse regimen (like me), juice is the kinder, gentler, more practical option.
 One large glass of freshly extracted juice can be the equivalent of a pound of produce.

 After seeing my new juicer in action, I have fresh respect for these little powerhouses.
-Yesterday, I marveled at way a big, tough beet was separated into neon ruby juice and dry, granular pulp.
+Yesterday, I marveled at the way a big, tough beet was separated into neon ruby juice and dry, granular pulp.

 My juicer purchase was a painless decision.
-In the old days, on the job at the Toronto Star Test Kitchen, I could request and try a variety of appliances.
+In the old days, on the job in the Toronto Star Test Kitchen, I could request and try a variety of appliances.
 Nowadays, I must trust research, and prefer browsing online to browsing in stores.
 Cook’s Illustrated is a trusted source of equipment reviews.
 So is Consumer Reports.
 Both give top rankings to electric juicers in the Breville line.
 I like the brand, and already own a high-end Breville blender and toaster oven.
 The Australian company has been making kitchen appliances since the Dirty Thirties.
 Its juicers got a ton of free publicity in the film Fat, Sick and Nearly Dead, which documented how Australian Joe Cross turned his life around with a juice diet.

 Juicers are probably today’s trendiest small appliances, and there are a lot to choose from.
 Breville alone has six models.
 I bought the Juice Fountain Plus, with 850 watts and two speeds.
 This centrifugal-style juicer was the winner of a Cook’s Illustrated test in 2012, outperforming a masticating-style juicer that listed for more than twice the price.
 Testers described it as a fine appliance for first-time juicers, praised its large feed tube and relatively quiet operation, and noted it was easy to assemble and clean.
 Bingo!
 I found mine on sale via Amazon for $140, plus taxes.
 You could spend 10 times as much on an electric juicer.